rv0lt/rv0lt.github.io/_posts/2023-03-15-secure-your-deployments.md

 ### Further security

 Now that we have this deployment, we can further secure it.
 There are two tools that I find particulary interesting:
-[Kube Bench](https://github.com/aquasecurity/kube-bench) runs a set of test to see if the cluster is configure acording to the [CIS](https://www.cisecurity.org/benchmark/kubernetes) Benchmark and [Kube Hunter](https://github.com/aquasecurity/kube-hunter) will try to find vulnerabilities in your cluster simulating an attacker that is trying to gain privileges.
+[Kube Bench](https://github.com/aquasecurity/kube-bench) runs a set of test to see if the cluster is configure acording to the [CIS](https://www.cisecurity.org/benchmark/kubernetes) Benchmark.
+If you run it in a pod it will check for misconfigurations in your node, and if you run it as a binary in the control panel, it will check the whole cluster!
+And [Kube Hunter](https://github.com/aquasecurity/kube-hunter) will try to find vulnerabilities in your cluster simulating an attacker that is trying to gain privileges.
 Maybe I write about them in the future.

 ### Conclussion